-There are lots of things to remember for health and safety when setting up your construction site, and this to do list will help you with your project.
+What documents do you need in your site office?
+Which paperwork needs to be completed?
+What information needs to be displayed?
+There are lots of things to remember for health and safety when setting up your construction site.
+This construction site set up to do list will help you get everything ready for your project.

 One of the areas construction health and safety advisors will look at when carrying out a site audit is how well the site office is set up and that the paperwork is in good order.
-The HSE will also want to see certain items in your site office should they make a visit.
+These records are evidence of what has been done, and when.
+The HSE will also want to see certain items in your site office should they visit your site.

-Paperwork and documentation are important, not just to comply with regulations, but also to communicate information and keep a record to document the procedures in place.
+Paperwork and documentation are important, not just to comply with regulations.
+These documents communicate important information to your team and keep a record of the procedures and safety checks in place.

 Information to Display